A nonparametric test of spherical symmetry applicable to high dimensional data: Asymptotic properties of the test

 \section{Asymptotic properties of the test}

-In this section, we study some large sample properties of our test.
-First, we investigate the robustness of our test against contamination alternatives.
+In this section, we study some large sample properties of the proposed test.
+First, we investigate the performance of our test against contamination alternatives.
 Next, we establish its minimax rate optimality against a suitable class of nonparametric alternatives and prove its consistency even when the dimension of data increases with the sample size.
 Finally, we show that our test is efficient in the Pittman sense under contiguous contamination alternatives.